-What’s the saying, if you are lucky enough to live in a small town, you are lucky enough?
-(OK, maybe that’s a liberal interpretation).
-We really are lucky enough because we live in a small town outside of a very big city, so we get the best of both worlds.
-But, no time do I appreciate where I live the more then at Christmastime.
+What’s the saying, if you’re lucky enough to live in a small town, you are lucky enough?
+(OK, maybe that’s a liberal interpretation) We really are lucky enough, because we live in a small town outside of a very big city, so we get the best of both worlds.
+But, no time do I appreciate where I live the more than at Christmastime.

-The first week of every December, our Town has an annual celebration called “Gumdrop” Square.
-Folks from the town and surrounding areas bundle up and parade down Main Street trailing behind Santa’s magnificent horse-drawn carriage accompanied by local children dressed up as Elves.
-Santa is transported down the spectator lined street to his special seat at Gumdrop Square where children can visit him and his kid-friendly “Secret Shop” throughout the month of December.
-That night, Main Street is lined vendors offering wonderful goodies like hot chocolate and baked goods, and local musical groups perform carols along the way.
+The first week of every December, our town has an annual celebration called “Gumdrop” Square.
+Folks from the town and surrounding areas bundle up and parade down Main Street trailing behind Santa’s magnificent horse-drawn carriage accompanied by local children dressed up as elves.
+Santa is transported down the spectator-lined street to his special seat at Gumdrop Square, where children can visit him and his kid-friendly “Secret Shop” throughout the month of December.
+That night, Main Street is lined with vendors offering wonderful goodies like hot chocolate and baked goods, and local musical groups perform carols along the way.
 It’s a truly magical night, one that I hope my children remember fondly for the rest of their lives.
-This year was all the more magical because it started snowing shortly after Santa’s festive arrival!
-A rarity in Virginia early in December.
+This year was all the more magical because it started snowing shortly after Santa’s festive arrival, a rarity in Virginia early in December.

 Despite the cold, the crowds and the millions of holiday “to-do’s” on the list, it’s a night that ushers in the Christmas season like no other.
 It was truly a night to for all of us to treasure.